 top of page

-Port Barton Beach: Your Guide to Itaytay Beach, Palawan 2024
+Port Barton Beach: Guide to Itaytay Beach, Palawan 2025

 Port Barton’s beach sits just in front of the main town and is commonly referred to as Itaytay Beach, with crystal clear water, white sand, palm trees and a row of bars and restaurants, Itaytay Beach has everything you could want for a perfect day out.
 It also offers the opportunity to visit two of the most picturesque beaches in Palawan just a short boat ride away and it is the start of the Port Barton Boat Tour.

-This is everything you need to know for your visit to Port Barton’s local beach.
+This blog explains everything you need to know for your visit to Port Barton’s local beach.

 Contents